wishabi/bullmq/docs/gitbook/guide/rate-limiting.md

 The following will configure the rate limits so that jobs are grouped by an attribute `shape`.
 Each grouping of those jobs will be rate limited seperately.
 If a particular group has rate defined in `groupRates`, then that will be used.
 Otherwise, the group will use non-group-specific rate limit (set here to 5 per second).

 In this example, jobs with a `shape` attribute value of `rectangle` will be limited at 4 jobs/second, where as ones with the value `triangle` will be limited to 3/second.
-Jobs with a `shape` attribute value of anything else, e.g. `circle` or `square` will use the non-group-specific rate limit of 5 job per second per group.
+Jobs with a `shape` attribute value of anything else, e.g. `circle` or `square` will use the non-group-specific rate limit of 5 jobs per second per group.

 ```typescript
 const limiterConfig: RateLimiterOptions = {